Scalable LinUCB: Low-Rank Design Matrix Updates for Recommenders with Large Action Spaces

-Linear contextual bandits, especially LinUCB, are widely used in recommender systems.
-However, its training, inference, and memory costs grow with feature dimensionality and the size of the action space.
-The key bottleneck becomes the need to update, invert and store a design matrix that absorbs contextual information from interaction history.
-In this paper, we introduce Scalable LinUCB, the algorithm that enables fast and memory efficient operations with the inverse regularized design matrix.
-We achieve this through a dynamical low-rank parametrization of its inverse Cholesky-style factors.
-We derive numerically stable rank‑1 and batched updates that maintain the inverse without directly forming the entire matrix.
-To control memory growth, we employ a projector‑splitting integrator for dynamical low‑rank approximation, yielding average per‑step update cost $\mathcal{O}(d r)$ and memory $\mathcal{O}(d r)$ for approximation rank $r$.
-Inference complexity of the suggested algorithm is $\mathcal{O}(d r)$ per action evaluation.
-Experiments on recommender system datasets demonstrate the effectiveness of our algorithm.
+In this paper, we introduce PSI-LinUCB, a scalable variant of LinUCB that enables efficient training, inference, and memory usage by representing the inverse regularized design matrix as a sum of a diagonal matrix and low-rank correction.
+We derive numerically stable rank-1 and batched updates that maintain the inverse without explicitly forming the matrix.
+To control memory growth, we employ a projector-splitting integrator for dynamical low-rank approximation, yielding an average per-step update cost and memory usage of $\mathcal{O}(dr)$ for approximation rank $r$.
+The inference complexity of the proposed algorithm is $\mathcal{O}(dr)$ per action evaluation.
+Experiments on recommender system datasets demonstrate the effectiveness of our algorithm. \textbf{Keywords:} LinUCB algorithm, Low-rank approximation, Projector-Splitting integrator